Newsletter

 The seller lesson is simple: do not copy the biggest account blindly.
 Study the format clarity, scheduling discipline, profile trust signals, and audience pattern behind the account, then test your own lane.

 For that operating dashboard, use Whatnot Seller Analytics for TCG and Sports Cards sellers.
-If you want a readout for your own account, start with the free Whatnot viewership report card.
+If Pokemon is your main lane, pair the benchmark with the Pokemon timing guide.
+If you want a readout for your own account, start with the Auction Compass newsletter.

 This ranking uses a qualified TCG candidate pool from observed public Whatnot live activity.
 Scheduled and not-live activity was excluded.

-The candidate pool required enough live activity across multiple active days to avoid one-off noise.
-The source window for the fresh TCG observation set runs through May 1, 2026.
+The candidate pool required at least 20 live observations across 5 active days to avoid one-off noise.
+The source window for the fresh TCG observation set runs through May 15, 2026.

 The final order uses this editorial hybrid formula: